cse110-fa22-group22/cse110-fa22-group22/admin/meetings/101522-brandingmeeting.md

 4. Rules.pdf upload help

 ## New Developments
+- Team name decided to be PEBKAC.
+Problem exists between keyboard and chair.
+- Team colors are black, yellow, purple
+- Team introduction video / paragraph.

 ## Unresolved Business from last time?
 - Have everyone brainstorm 2 ideas for team name and branding.
 - Have everyone think towards the introduction video we have to create for the branding assignment.

 ## Additional Information / Comments
+- Finished everything on agenda!
+- Think of some ideas towards the project.

 ## Important Notes / Decisions
+- Team name is PEBKAC
+- Team Logo is provided in branding folder
+- Team colors are black, yellow, purple
+- Team values: Punctuality, trust, communication